simonsirak/machine-learning/docs/machine-learning-problems.md

 Throughout this description, we have assumed there is no irreducible error.
 However there usually is, and this would reveal itself as a constant variance in the end resulting MSE.

+It is also important to note that this derivation of MSE is not for a specific trained model, but rather describes the expected model MSE, it's "potential".
+If you only deal with a single estimation function (which is usually the case), you can use the squared error between your estimator and the true function *as an estimate of the inner expectation* (that iterates over all possible datasets), and measure the MSE only based on your estimator.